 In the era of AI, the approach to Google Ads targeting has significantly evolved beyond traditional manual methods.
 AI and machine learning algorithms now enhance targeting strategies to widen the potential audience.

-For instance, AI-powered tools can reverse-engineer historical conversion data to identify patterns of high-intent buyers and predict in real-time auctions who the most qualified potential customers are, thus predicting user behavior, identifying patterns, and automatically adjusting bids and targeting criteria based on performance.
-This means that, instead of relying solely on predefined audience segments, AI systems can discover potential customers based on complex user interactions and engagement metrics that may not be immediately apparent.
+For instance, AI-powered tools can reverse-engineer historical conversion data to identify the paths of high-intent buyers and predict, in real-time auctions, who the most qualified potential customers are based on user behaviour.
+These tools identify patterns and automatically adjust bids and targeting criteria based on performance.
+This means that, instead of relying solely on predefined audience segments, AI systems can discover potential customers through complex user interactions and engagement metrics that aren’t visible in the Google Ads user interface.

-Before AI in Google Ads, advertisers used online and offline conversion tracking for reporting to measure ROI, and as the foundation for manual optimisation.
-However, in the AI era, the machine relies on conversion tracking (both online and offline) to optimise lead quantity and quality, respectively.
-Therefore, you must train Google Ads to generate the maximum number of leads at the lowest cost using online conversion tracking, and simultaneously train the system to enhance lead quality with offline conversion tracking.
+Before AI in Google Ads, advertisers used online and offline conversion tracking primarily for reporting and measuring ROI, which served as the foundation for manual optimisation.
+However, in the AI era, the system relies on conversion tracking (both online and offline) to improve targeting and optimise both lead quantity and quality.
+Therefore, you must train Google Ads to generate the maximum number of leads at the lowest cost using online conversion tracking, while simultaneously using offline conversion tracking to enhance lead quality.
+This approach ensures the best balance between lead volume and profitability.

 Measure Lead Quality & Value